-If you’re like most marketing leaders, you’ve found yourself in the uncomfortable situation where you’ve just presented the latest update to the rest of the senior leadership team, only to receive a reaction of confusion and blank stares.
+If you’re like many other marketing leaders, you’ve found yourself in an uncomfortable situation where you’ve just presented your latest updates to the rest of the senior leadership team, only to receive a reaction of confusion and blank stares.

 “It’s great to hear about all the engagement on social… and the team sure has sent out a lot of emails, but how do we know if that’s good or not?
 How do we know it’s working?”